ananth1979/RNA-SEQ/README.md

 # Aims; During this course you will learn about:

 - Quality assessment of raw sequencing reads and aligned reads using R.
+- Sources of variation in RNA-seq data
 - Differential expression analysis using edgeR and DEseq.
-- Annotating HTS results with Bioconductor.
+- Annotation resources in Bioconductor.
--
+- Identifying over-represented gene sets amongst a list of differentially-expressed genes